juan-ivan-NV/Btc_trading/README.md

     1.- Scrapping data from: https://coinmarketcap.com/

 ![Coins](Images/Somecoins.png)

+Function is ready to extract dayli data like Open, Close, Low, High, Volume and Market cap.

     2.- It's possible to get data by hours or days from https://www.cryptodatadownload.com/data/ but only till each Monday of each week.